Pixelz/eggdrop-github/README.md

 The majority of the settings for this script are available via the `.github` command from the partyline.

 ## Features
-- Recieves events from github via built-in httpd
+- Recieves events from GitHub via built-in HTTPd
 - Supports many event types
 - URL shortening via [git.io](https://git.io/)
-- multipe repositories
+- Multiple repositories
-- multiple channels
+- Multiple channels
+- Links issues & pull request when typed in a channel like `#123`

 ## Prerequisites
 - [Eggdrop](http://www.eggheads.org/) 1.6.21 or newer